ikermurga/theegg_ai/tarea_43/README.md

 **Pregunta 2**\
 An illegal site's servers were seized in a recent operation.
 Please submit all users' details.

-La table de usuarios contiene:
+La tabla de usuarios contiene:

 -   GivenName
 -   Surname